awsdocs/amazon-connect-admin-guide/doc_source/agent-event-streams.md

 + LOGIN—An agent login to the contact center\.
 + LOGOUT—An agent logout from the contact center\.
 + STATE\_CHANGE—One of the following changed:
-  + Agent configuration, such as profile or the assigned hierarchy group\.
+  + Something in the agent's configuration changed, such as their routing profile\.
-  + Agent state in the contact control panel, such as Available\.
+  + The agent changed their status in the CCP\.
+For example, they changed it from Available to on Break\.
-  + Agent conversation state, such as on hold\.
+  + The state of the conversation between then agent and contact changed\.
+For example, they were connected and then on hold\.
 + HEART\_BEAT—This event is published every 120 seconds if there are no other events published during that interval\.

 **Topics**